 Tana was once the political and spiritual focus of the Christian Empire and over twenty 14th Century monasteries remain steeped in mystery and legend.
 These sites house ancient books, sacred relics and support an ancient tradition related to the the Ark of the Covenant.

 The Blue Nile Falls can be explored from Bahir Dar.
 Often compared to Victoria Falls, the 45 metre high waterfall has four courses and is known as the Smoke of the Nile.
 With a complementary spray-soaked ecosystem that has evolved over thousands of years, the falls are not to be missed.

-Best visited on our typical northern historic tour of Ethiopia.
+Best visited on our typical northern historic tour.